jaganmn/flint/README.md

 a C library for number theory.
-FLINT implements arithmetic in rings, including midpoint-radius interval arithmetic, also known as ball arithmetic, in the real and complex numbers, enabling computation in arbitrary precision with rigorous propagation of errors.
-Notably, FLINT provides ball arithmetic implementations of many special mathematical functions not previously supported by R or any R package available on CRAN (or, where supported, not defined over the complex numbers, to arbitrary precision, or beyond the radius of convergence of a power series representation).
+FLINT implements arithmetic in rings, including midpoint-radius interval arithmetic, also known as ball arithmetic, in the real and complex numbers, enabling computation in arbitrary precision with rigorous propagation of rounding errors.
+Notably, FLINT provides ball arithmetic implementations of many special mathematical functions not previously supported by R or any R package available on CRAN (or, where supported, not defined to arbitrary precision, over the complex numbers, or beyond the radius of convergence of a power series representation).

-**flint** uses S4 classes based on external pointers to represent vectors of numbers of a given C type.
+**flint** uses S4 classes based on external pointers to represent vectors (including matrices and more general arrays) of numbers of a given C type.
 There is a virtual class `flint` with nonvirtual subclasses named after a corresponding C type:

   Class | Description
    ---: | :---